 People keep me asking why there are so many different types of mutual funds schemes in India.
-We have to understand that mutual fund is just the connecting bridge or a financial intermediary that allows a group of investors to pool their money together with a predetermined investment objective.
-And due to different investment objectives there are different types of mutual funds.
+We have to understand that a mutual fund is just the connecting bridge or a financial intermediary that allows a group of investors to pool their money together with a predetermined investment objective.
+And due to different investment objectives, there are different types of mutual funds.

 The profits or losses are shared by the investors in proportion to their investments.
 The mutual funds normally come out with a number of schemes with different investment objectives which are launched from time to time.
-A mutual fund is required to be registered with Securities and Exchange Board of India (SEBI) which regulates securities markets before it can collect funds from the public.
+A mutual fund is required to be registered with the Securities and Exchange Board of India (SEBI) which regulates securities markets before it can collect funds from the public.

-What are the types of Mutual Funds
+What are the types of Mutual Funds In India

-|By Structure||By Nature||By Investment Objective|
+|By Nature||By Structure||By Investment Objective|

-|Closed Ended Funds, Open Ended, Funds Interval funds||Equity, Debt, Balance||Growth Schemes, Income Schemes, Balanced Schemes, Index Funds|
+|Equity, Debt, Balance||Closed-Ended Funds, Open-Ended, Funds Interval funds||Growth Schemes, Income Schemes, Balanced Schemes, Index Funds|

 Let us discuss each of these types in detail: